flexera-public/policy_templates/security/security_groups/high_open_ports/README.md

 This Policy Template leverages the multi cloud RightScale API.
 It will notify only if a security group has a port higher than `Beginning High Port` field open.

-### Parameters
+### Input Parameters

+This policy has the following input parameters required when launching the policy.

-1. Email addresses of the recipients you wish to notify - Example: noreply@example.com
+- *Email addresses of the recipients you wish to notify* - Example: noreply@example.com
-2. Beginning High Port - Any port greater than or equal to this will trigger a report
+- *Beginning High Port* - Any port greater than or equal to this will trigger a report

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ### Required Permissions